Motor racing-Verstappen and Stroll collide in eventful Portuguese practice | Sports-Games

 Max Verstappen and Lance Stroll collided in an eventful second practice for the first Portuguese Grand Prix in 24 years on Friday while Valtteri Bottas set the pace for Formula One champions Mercedes.

 The afternoon saw two red flag interruptions, first when AlphaTauri's Pierre Gasly pulled over with his car in flames and then when Red Bull's Verstappen and Racing Point's Stroll smashed into each other.
-There was plenty of swearing from Verstappen over the team radio after the impact as he tried to go through on the inside, including suggesting Stroll was blind.
+There was plenty of swearing from Verstappen over the team radio after the collision -- a rarity in practice when nothing is at stake -- as he tried to go through on the inside, including suggesting Stroll was blind.

+"The undulations are incredible and there's a lot of places where you just can't see where you're going," said Hamilton of an Algarve circuit making its F1 debut.
+"So very challenging and the surface is very smooth and you see a lot of people making mistakes and sliding and spinning.
+So it's not been an easy day... today's been difficult."

-McLaren's Lando Norris was third in the afternoon, ahead of Ferrari's Charles Leclerc.
-Bottas was quickest in both morning and afternoon, continuing a habit of leading the way on Fridays, with an overall best time of one minute 17.940 seconds around the undulating Algarve circuit near Portimao.
+McLaren's Lando Norris was third in the afternoon, ahead of Ferrari's Charles Leclerc, who had the latest Ferrari update on his car.
+Bottas was quickest in both morning and afternoon, continuing a habit of leading the way on Fridays, with an overall best time of one minute 17.940 seconds around the track near Portimao.

 ALSO READ